outerbanks73/cli-tools/README.md

 ### YouTube

-# Youtube will require you to authenticate via your browser or (and more reliably) via configuration.
-# It will not be as seamless as Apple but can work reliably when configured.
+YouTube will require you to configure authentication and the YouTube API in order to get transcripts from YouTube.

 ```bash
 # Fetch from URL or bare ID